loncho-richard/library-api/README.md

 ## 👥 Demo Users (Preloaded)

+These demo users are created by (`initial_data.py`) when the database is first seeded:

 | Name       | Email            | Password      |
 |------------|------------------|---------------|
 | Jhon Doe   | jhon@example.com | password123   |